cesar-guillen/cesar-guillen.github.io/_posts/2025-07-30-EscapeTwo.md

 <t xml:space="preserve">Md9Wlq1E5bZnVDVo</t></si><si><t xml:space="preserve">NULL</t></si><si><t xml:space="preserve">sa@sequel.htb</t></si>
 <si><t xml:space="preserve">sa</t></si><si><t xml:space="preserve">MSSQLP@ssw0rd!</t></si></sst>
 ```
+#### Changing the Magic Bytes

-THe other method consists of fixing the magic bytes in the original file to match the correct xlsx magic bytes.
+The other method consists of fixing the magic bytes in the original file to match the correct xlsx magic bytes.
 As we can see from the image below the current magic bytes are set to be `50 48 04 03` which represent a zip file.
 We must change them to be `50 4B 03 04`
 ![escape_info_card](assets/images/escapetwo/bytes.png)

 We can then use `hexedit` to change the magic bytes.
 Once this is done we can open the spreadsheet.